BluFoot/pythonleague/README.md

 # Patch Comparer – 5.11 vs 5.14
-by Alex Cornellier and Jeremie van der Sande
+by Jeremie van der Sande

 We started this project with the goal of analyzing the effect of the AP item changes introduced in patch 5.12.
 However, we ended up spending much more time than originally planned and now we have this!
 The website presents champion and item statistics for the patches 5.11 and 5.14.